teyinlml/minliangliu.github.io/_pages/teaching.md

 A. Machine learning surrogate models for fast computational analyses
 ------
-We developed a series of machine learning and deep learning approaches for surrogate modeling in cardiovascular simulations, these data-driven approaches can lead to fundamental improvements in computational efficiency, e.g., obtain accurate simulation results in real-time.
+We developed a series of machine learning and deep learning approaches for surrogate modeling in cardiovascular simulations, these data-driven approaches can lead to fundamental improvements in computational efficiency, i.e., obtain accurate simulation results in real-time.

 A1.
 Predicting aneurysm rupture risk based on shape features.
 * We investigated the feasibility of a machine learning approach to establish the linkages between shape features and FEA-predicted ascending thoracic aortic aneurysm (ATAA) rupture risk, and it may serve as a faster surrogate for FEA associated with long simulation time and numerical convergence issues.
 The results show that statistical shape model (SSM) parameters can be used as strong shape features to make predictions of risk scores consistent with FEA.
 Compared to FEA, this machine learning approach is magnitudes faster.